-Collaborate with key players involve in the synergistic works such as ICT, AV etc to increase competitive advantage in the pursuit to bid and participate more scalable contract works.
+Collaborate with key players in the complement works such as ICT, Mechanical & Electrical contractors and Air Cond contractors will create synergy in the pursuit to bid and participate in more sizable contract works;

-Collaborate with key equipment suppliers to enhance product features and possess the required certifications to improve bidding competitiveness.
+Collaborate with the key equipment suppliers to enhance product features and the required certifications to improve bidding price competitiveness;

 Establish a Research and Development unit to create better BMS solution and reduce product cost.
-The team will also play a pivotal role in creating more functions and interfacing with more devices and internet of things (IOT).
+The center will also play a pivotal role in creating more functions and interfacing with more devices, technology and IoT;

-To place greater focus on staff training and development programs.
+To place greater focus on staff development programs;

 SIGNIFICANT CORPORATE DEVELOPMENTS

-The Group is mindful of the challenges ahead particularly for the construction industry with the intense competition and current economic situation.
-The recent scaled-down and deferment of mega rail infrastructure projects namely LRT3, ECRL, High-Speed Rail and MRT3 and the slow-down in the construction industries has somehow affected the construction industries overall.
-The Group however remains optimistic that the prospect in BMS and ELV business continue to grow with the commencement of high profiled construction project such as ECRL, Merdeka KL118 and few other commercial projects.
+The Group is mindful of the challenges ahead for the engineering segment with the industry intense competition, supply chain disruption, prices increase and the uncertainty in economic and political situation.
+The delay in the implementation of mega rail infrastructure projects namely High-Speed Rail, MRT3 and other commercial projects has also affected the construction industries overall.
+The Group however remains optimistic of the prospect in the engineering services works, which consist of BMS, ELV and AVS businesses continue to grow with the expected commencement of high profiled construction project such as MRT3 and few other commercial building projects.

-The Group to-date has submitted tenders totaling RM100 million and identified few in the pipelines which are tenders under preparation.
-We are optimistic that the experience, financial resources and technical strength coupled with the initiatives undertook under the Group’s Transformation Program, the Group is able to secure more contracts and regain market share and leadership position in this engineering and technology solutions provider industry.
+The Group to-date has submitted tenders for RM70.56 million and identified few potential works in the pipelines.
+Based on the various initiative undertaken to mitigate the risks, with our combined expertise and experience, financial resources and technical strength, we are optimistic to secure more contracts, and regain our market share and leadership position in this engineering services and building management system technology solutions provider industry.